Abacus to present new assisted bathing CPD seminars at OT Show 2024

 1. Reflection on adaptations across health sectors: determining return on investment

-Stand D20, delivered by The Occupational Therapy Service.
+Stand D20, Adam Ferry, Occupational Therapist and Director, The Occupational Therapy Service

 27th November, 10:00 – 10:20